 Individuals should only appear on the program once as presenters, and at most one additional time as commentator or co-author.
 If in doubt, please contact the organizers in advance about your anticipated submissions.

 Notification of acceptance: 7 March 2018

 The Society for Philosophy of Science in Practice (SPSP) is an interdisciplinary community of scholars who approach the philosophy of science with a focus on scientific practice and the practical uses of scientific knowledge.
-For further details on our objectives, see our.
+For further details on our objectives, see our mission statement.

 The SPSP conferences provide a broad forum for scholars committed to making detailed and systematic studies of scientific practices — neither dismissing concerns about truth and rationality, nor ignoring contextual and pragmatic factors.
 The conferences aim at cutting through traditional disciplinary barriers and developing novel approaches.
 We welcome contributions from not only philosophers of science, but also philosophers working in epistemology and ethics, as well as the philosophy of engineering, technology, medicine, agriculture, and other practical fields.
 Additionally, we welcome contributions from historians and sociologists of science, pure and applied scientists, and any others with an interest in philosophical questions regarding scientific practice.

 We welcome both proposals for individual papers, and also strongly encourage proposals for whole, thematic sessions with coordinated papers, particularly those which include multiple disciplinary perspectives and/or input from scientific practitioners.
-You may wish to involve other members of SPSP (a listing is available on our website) or post a notice to the SPSP mailing list describing your area of interest and seeking other possible participants for a session proposal.
-(To post to this list or to receive updates on the conference, please .)
+You may wish to involve other members of SPSP (here are the publicly listed members) or post a notice to the SPSP mailing list describing your area of interest and seeking other possible participants for a session proposal.
+(To post to this list, or to receive updates on the conference, please join the mailing list.)